In this article

 - Recognizing warning signs of potential wrongdoing

-Careers available with CFE training
+What you can do with CFE training

-Regardless of where they work, the job duties of a CFE may include interviewing suspects, testifying in court, doing background checks, investigating employee theft, forensic accounting, and many other tasks that root out fraudulent practices.
+Regardless of where they work, the duties of a CFE may include interviewing suspects, testifying in court, doing background checks, investigating employee theft, forensic accounting, and many other tasks that root out fraudulent practices.
 Professionals with certified fraud examiner training are found in a number of different—but related—careers, including the following:

 - Audit consultant